 A detailed list of what is required for a valid application can be found in our List of Validation Requirements, which includes both National and Local requirements.
 You can also refer to the validation checklist to see what plans or documents you may be asked to provide depending on the application type.
 The Local Planning Authority will not be able to process your application unless the required information has been provided.

 This will depend on the type and scale of the development.
 You can calculate the fee yourself by using the Planning Portal Fee Calculator or, you can download a PDF Fee List .
-Further information on methods of payment can be found on our Fees and Payment Methods webpage.
+Further information can be found on our Fees and Payments webpage.

 Once your application has been submitted, it will be checked to ensure everything that is required to validate the application has been provided.
 If your application is found to be complete, it will be registered and made available on our website and you or your agent will receive an acknowledgement letter to this effect.
 If your application is found to be incomplete we will contact you or your agent to request the outstanding information.